-KEN MAYLAND: The It is an OK employment, not a good one or a stellar one.
+KEN MAYLAND: It is an OK employment report, not a good one or a stellar one.
 But it's not a bad one either.

-ZARROLI: The report indicating that hiring rose in the construction sector.
-One more sign that of a healthier housing market.
+ZARROLI: The report indicated that hiring rose in the construction sector, one more sign of a healthier housing market.
 Manufacturing and health care were also up, but retail hiring was down.
 Overall, the economy added 155,000 jobs, continuing to lurch forward at a sluggish but steady pace.
 For 2012 as a whole, the economy added 1.8 million jobs.
 Ward McCarthy is chief economist at Jefferies and Company.